GeoParquet Input Processing

 4. Attribute Pruning & Type Normalization

 Vector tile encoders compress attributes, but unnecessary columns still inflate memory usage and increase build times.
-Drop unused fields, cast numeric columns to the smallest viable data type (e.g., int32 instead of int64, float32 instead of float64), and standardize string encodings to UTF-8.
-Handle NaN and None values explicitly by either filling defaults or dropping rows, depending on your data contract.
-Type normalization ensures consistent dictionary encoding in the Parquet writer and prevents silent type coercion bugs in downstream renderers.
+Drop unused fields, cast numeric columns to the smallest viable data type (e.g., int32 instead of int64), and standardize string encodings to UTF-8.
+Handle NaN and None values explicitly by filling defaults or dropping rows, depending on your data contract.

 5. Spatial Partitioning & Chunking